 two of my employees won’t speak to each other by Alison Green on November 19, 2019 A reader writes: I’m managing a department of eight people and two of them won’t speak to each other.
 I’m new to my position and it took me a couple of months to figure out that they weren’t talking.
 They literally won’t speak to each other.
 If we have a meeting, they won’t participate if the other person is in the room, unless I address a question directly to one of them.
 I’ve been managing them for three months, but from what I can gather it’s been like this for at least two years.
 There seem to be a couple of other people in the department who are on one person’s side or the other and it is affecting the department’s work.
 Everyone who has been with the company for a while shrugs it off with a that’s just how it is.
 However, it is affecting their work (and the department’s), so I need to address it.
 I’m just not sure how.
 How do I address two adults who won’t speak to each other?
 You tell them it’s unacceptable and needs to stop.
 Meet with each of them individually and ask what’s going on.
 You want to start there because knowing what’s at the root of this might make you realize you shouldn’t be assigning equal blame.
 If it turns out that Jane doesn’t speak to Lucinda because Lucinda bullied her for years and Jane finds it easier to pretend Lucinda doesn’t exist, your approach with Jane should be different than if they just had a spat years ago about a communal candy dish.
 Assuming there isn’t something like that, though, then you should say, ” “Having civil, cooperative relationships with coworkers is as much a part of your job expectations as any work I assign you.
 The situation with you and Jane is causing tension on our team and getting in the way of work conversations that need to happen.
 You cannot continue freezing her out.
 Your personal feelings about her are your own to determine, but when it comes to your behavior at work, you need to speak to each other, participate in meetings even if she’s there, and generally be civil and professional with each other.
 This is a requirement of your job, with any colleague.
 Is there any reason you can’t do that?”
 I can’t imagine any answer to that that would change that stance, but it’s worth asking because it’s more respectful make this a conversation than to just swoop in, issue a ruling, and leave.
 (To some extent, at least.
 Having a conversation about it doesn’t mean it’s a debate.
 Your ruling is final.)
 That’ll also allow you to respond to any objections and make it clear that “I don’t like her” doesn’t exempt anyone from standards of professional behavior.
 You should also make it clear that it won’t be acceptable to treat the other with an exaggerated and coldly pointed form of politeness, since that’s likely to continue making everyone around them uncomfortable.
 They need to truly be civil.
 If it does turn out that one is much more the instigator in this situation than the other, your conversations with each should reflect that.
 While you’d still tell them each that you expect them to behave pleasantly and professionally to the other, it’s especially important to tell the non-instigator something like, “I’ve made it clear to Jane that she needs to treat you pleasantly and professionally.
 Please let me know if that’s not happening and I will address it.”
 (Actually, it’s worth saying that to both regardless.)
 But from there, you hold them to that just like you would any other performance expectation.
 It really is a requirement of their job to get along with coworkers and not be a source of toxicity on your team, in the same way it’s a requirement of their job to show up at work or not yell at clients, and you can make it non-negotiable just like you would with those things.
 That means that if you see the problem continuing, you have an even more serious “we discussed this — I’m deeply concerned that it’s still happening” conversation, and be willing to remove them from your team it continues on.
 If you’re thinking “well, they do good work aside from this” — that’s like “they do good work aside from cussing out clients.”
 This is toxic, it’s impacting the rest of your team, and it’s unacceptable.
 Treat it as non-negotiable.
-You may also like:I turned down a job, and now people are devastatedour intern won't stop talking -- but I can't tell her I need to get back to workmy coworker REALLY doesn't like me { 253 comments }
+You may also like:I turned down a job, and now people are devastatedmy coworker REALLY doesn't like meour intern won't stop talking -- but I can't tell her I need to get back to work { 253 comments }

 thanks* November 19, 2019 at 2:02 pm I wonder if the previous boss had “resolved” the conflict by telling them to not talk to each other.
 Would be worth checking on it.
 But what if it’s something serious like harassment?